NASCAR Playoffs 2022: Standings, Bracket, Schedule, Favorites

-Everything you need to know before the 2022 NASCAR Playoffs originally appeared on NBC Sports Chicago
+Everything you need to know before the 2022 NASCAR Playoffs originally appeared on NBC Sports Washington

 Following a turbulent 26-race regular season, it’s finally time for the NASCAR Playoffs.